awsdocs/aws-cost-management-user-guide/doc_source/ri-recommendations.md

 **To save your RI recommendations**

-1. On the **Reserved Instance Recommendations** page, in the parameter pane, change the parameters that you want to change\.
+1. On the **Reserved Instance Recommendations** page, in the RI parameter pane, change any parameters that you want to change\.
 Your estimated savings update automatically\.

 1. Above the recommendation table, choose **Download CSV**\.